 Below: The underside of the leaf is much lighter in color that the upper due to fine whitish hair, which is the source of the species name 'bicolor'.

 Notes: In North America Swamp White Oak's range is Ontario, Minnesota, Iowa and Missouri on the west and then eastward to the coast, the southern tier of states excepted.
-In Minnesota, its range is quite limited - Stearns, Hennepin and Ramsey counties being the northern edge with the Mississippi River counties of Goodhue, Wabasha, Winona and Houston being the primary local in Minnesota.
+In Minnesota, its range is quite limited - Stearns, Hennepin and Ramsey counties being the northern edge with the Mississippi River counties of Goodhue, Wabasha, Winona and Houston being the primary locale in Minnesota.
 Also noted in Dodge, Waseca, and Yellow Medicine Counties.

-As to the Garden, Eloise Butler introduced the first one in April 1917 when she obtained some stock from Kelsey's Nursery in Bosford Mass.
+As to the Garden, Eloise Butler introduced the first one in April 1917 when she obtained some stock from Kelsey's Nursery in Boxford Mass.
 She listed it as var. plantanoides, which is now one of three old varieties now combined under Q. bicolor.
 She also noted the tree on September 9, 1921 when she determined that several trees in the Garden were Q. bicolor when she had previously thought they were Q. alba.
 They died out at some point and the species was not listed on the 1951 Garden census.
 Martha Crone planted the species in 1958.
 A specimen is found in the wetland.

 Due to habitat pressure, the tree is currently listed on the DNR's list of Minnesota Rare Plants in the "Special Concern" section.